Adolf Hitler quotes

 John Keegan: "Hitler ... lacked the [inclination] for anything more than the occasional sensational display of emotion, in particular the great set-piece speech which mesmerized the mob and left him drained of ... energy."

 Carl Jung: "[Hitler is a] shy and friendly man with artistic tastes and gifts."
-[Upon meeting Hitler in 1942.]
+[Upon seeing Hitler in 1942.]

 Nicholas Lewin: "The artistic aspect of Hitler's personality even affected his leadership style and, according to Speer, led him to shun systematic work patterns."